DawidFrankiewicz/pomodoro-work-break-timer/README.md

 A simple timer to help you take breaks while working.
 The timer is based on the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).<br>
 A goal of the technique is to reduce the effect of internal and external interruptions on focus and flow.

 This project was created using Nuxt.js and Tailwind CSS.
+Unit tests are written using Vitest.

 ## Preview